IPL (Intense Pulsed Light) – Frequently Asked Questions

 – Dark blemishes

 Patients with dark or heavily tanned skin can sometimes be subject to complications following IPL treatments.
-A complimentary consultation with one of our trained registered nurses is the best way to determine whether you are a good candidate for IPL photofacial treatments.
+A complimentary consultation with one of our qualified professionals is the best way to determine whether you are a good candidate for IPL photofacial treatments.

 Are IPL Treatments Painful?